Skip to Main Content

 If You Have One Evening in Kensington, Spend It Here

 London's West End draws the headlines, the Michelin stars, and the reservation queues.
 Kensington operates differently.
 The neighbourhood's dining culture runs toward the residential and the repeat-visit, places where the room knows your name and the menu doesn't need to announce itself.
 The Abingdon, at 54 Abingdon Road, fits that pattern.
+It is a Modern British Gastropub in London, with a Google rating of 4.5 and average spend of about $40 per person.
 It is not competing with the tasting-menu circuit that includes CORE by Clare Smyth or Sketch, The Lecture Room and Library.
 It is doing something different: anchoring a postcode rather than a global dining itinerary.

 That distinction matters when you're deciding where to spend an evening in this part of the city.
 The restaurant sits in a tier of London dining that rarely gets editorial attention precisely because it isn't chasing it.
 For the reader who has already covered The Ledbury and Dinner by Heston Blumenthal, The Abingdon represents a different kind of evening: lower volume, neighbourhood rhythm, no performance.